10 Money Lessons Every Parent Should Teach Their Kids

 Piggy banks are great savings tools for young kids, but a savings account introduces them to the banking industry.

 College is one of the most expensive costs you’ll face as a parent.
-(Though day care expenses can rival that.)
 The upside?
 You have about 18 years to save up.

 Involving your children in discussions about saving for college helps them become aware of the magnitude of investing in a degree.
 It may also open up conversations about alternatives to the ultra-expensive private universities on your kid’s top school-choice list.

 Some parents have their kids contribute to the cost of college.
-If your teen has a part-time job, he can save a percentage of his earnings in a college fund.
+If your teen has a part-time job, they can save a percentage of their earnings in a college fund.

 Get other family members in on the goal of saving for college by asking them to contribute to your kid’s 529 college savings plan in lieu of gifts for holidays or birthdays.